The Sunshine Company

 Band members Related acts

-- Merle Bregante -- drums
+- Merle Bregante -- drums, percussion

 - Maury Manseau -- vocals, guitar, keyboards